A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems

 {The previous art for solving SP problems in the general setting include the Mirror-Prox algorithm in~\cite{nemirovski2004prox,he2015mirror}, the HPE-type method in~\cite{kolossoski2017accelerated} \sa{and the PEGM by Malitsky~\cite{malitsky2018proximal}}.
-All these methods including ours have $\cO(1/\epsilon)$ complexity under mere convexity; however, our {accelerated primal-dual~(APD)} method has an improved $\cO(1/\sqrt{\epsilon})$ rate when $f$ is strongly convex.} Indeed, all the rates derived here are the optimal rates for \sa{the settings considered in this paper -- see~\cite{ouyang2018lower} for the lower complexity bounds of $\cO(1/K)$ and $\cO(1/K^2)$ associated with first-order primal-dual methods for convex-concave and strongly convex-concave bilinear SP problems, respectively}. {When compared to~\cite{kolossoski2017accelerated}, ours is a simpler one-loop algorithm while HPE~\cite{kolossoski2017accelerated} is a two-loop method, \sa{having outer and inner iterations}, requiring a more stronger oracle for subproblems -- see Remark~\ref{rem:prox} and also requiring a bounded domain.
-Moreover, while convergence to a \emph{unique} limit point is shown for APD, a limit point result (weaker than ours) is shown in~\cite{kolossoski2017accelerated}, i.e., any limit point is a saddle point -- see end of p.1254 in~\cite{kolossoski2017accelerated}.} Another competitor algorithm, Mirror-Prox, requires computing both the primal and dual gradients \emph{twice} during each iteration while the proposed APD method only needs to compute them once; thus, saving the computation cost by half yet achieving the same iteration complexity.
-Moreover, recall that in~\cite{he2015mirror}, $\grad \Phi(\cdot,\cdot)$ is assumed to be Lipschitz with constant $L$ and the method has a primal-dual \eyh{step-size} less than $1/L$; note that while our assumption on $\Phi$ is weaker, our primal and dual step-sizes are \eyh{larger} than $1/L$ {-- see Remark~\ref{rem:differentiability} for further weakening the assumptions on $\Phi$.} {The numerical results clearly demonstrate that APD has roughly the same iteration complexity as proximal Mirror-Prox; but, requires half the computational efforts (reflected by the savings in computation time).} \sa{Finally, setting $z=[x^\top, y^\top]^\top$, $F(x,y)=[\grad_x\Phi(x,y)^\top, -\grad_y\Phi(x,y)^\top]^\top$ and $g(x,y)=f(x)+h(y)$ within the VI problem of~\cite{malitsky2018proximal} mentioned above, PEGM can deal with \eqref{eq:original-problem}.
+All these methods including ours have $\cO(1/\epsilon)$ complexity under mere convexity; however, \rev{our APD and APDB methods both have} an improved $\cO(1/\sqrt{\epsilon})$ rate when $f$ is strongly convex.} Indeed, all the rates derived here are the optimal rates for \sa{the settings considered in this paper -- see~\cite{ouyang2018lower} for the lower complexity bounds of $\cO(1/K)$ and $\cO(1/K^2)$ associated with first-order primal-dual methods for convex-concave and strongly convex-concave bilinear SP problems, respectively}. {When compared to~\cite{kolossoski2017accelerated}, ours is a simpler one-loop algorithm while HPE~\cite{kolossoski2017accelerated} is a two-loop method, \sa{having outer and inner iterations}, requiring a more stronger oracle for subproblems -- see Remark~\ref{rem:prox} and also requiring a bounded domain.
+Moreover, while convergence to a \emph{unique} limit point is shown for APD, a limit point result (weaker than ours) is shown in~\cite{kolossoski2017accelerated}, i.e., any limit point is a saddle point -- see end of p.1254 in~\cite{kolossoski2017accelerated}.} Another competitor algorithm, Mirror-Prox, requires computing both the primal and dual gradients \emph{twice} during each iteration while the proposed APD method only needs to compute them once; thus, saving the computation cost by half yet achieving the same iteration complexity \rev{-- see Remark~\ref{rem:MP-APD}}.
+Moreover, under the assumption that $\grad \Phi(\cdot,\cdot)$ is Lipschitz with constant $L$, the method in~\cite{he2015mirror} has a primal-dual step-size less than $1/L$; compared to \cite{he2015mirror} our assumption on $\Phi$ is weaker, our primal and dual step-sizes are larger than $1/L$ {-- see Remark~\ref{rem:differentiability} for further weakening the assumptions on $\Phi$.} {Finally, the numerical results \rev{also} clearly demonstrate that APD has roughly the same iteration complexity as proximal Mirror-Prox; but, requires half the computational efforts (reflected by the savings in computation time).} \sa{Finally, setting $z=[x^\top, y^\top]^\top$, $F(x,y)=[\grad_x\Phi(x,y)^\top, -\grad_y\Phi(x,y)^\top]^\top$ and $g(x,y)=f(x)+h(y)$ within the VI problem of~\cite{malitsky2018proximal} mentioned above, PEGM can deal with \eqref{eq:original-problem}.